mist64/cbmbus_doc/3 Commodore DOS.md

 [^3]: All single-drive Commodore devices except the 1571 (revision 5 ROM only), 1541-C, 1541-II and 1581 have a [bug](https://groups.google.com/forum/#!topic/comp.sys.cbm/TKKl8a-3EPA) that can currupt the filesystem when using the overwrite feature.

+[^4]: Commodore DOS breaks the layer 3 convention in this case.
+An `UNLISTEN` event does not signal the termination of a byte stream, it should merely pause it.

+[^5]: The SFD-1001 is the exception to this: It is single-drive device that shares most of its ROM with the dual-drive CBM 8250.